Engee documentation

 data editor logging en

-• *View all model signals in one window.
-The model data editor 3 Show signals of nested subsystems button enables or disables the display of signals from nested subsystems.
-By default, the view is disabled;
+• View all model signals in one window.
+Button model data editor 3 Show signals of nested subsystems enables or disables the display of signals from nested subsystems.
+Viewing is disabled by default.;

 The application automatically updates the list of signals when the model structure changes.

-• Perform a search interface finder icon by model.
-Searching interface finder icon allows you to quickly find desired signals by name or source.
-To specify a signal name, double-click the signal and enter the desired name.
-As you type, all matching items are highlighted in the search bar:
+• Perform search interface finder icon according to the model.
+Search interface finder icon It allows you to quickly find the necessary signals by name or source.
+To set a signal name, double-click on it and enter the desired name.
+When you enter text in the search bar, all matching elements are highlighted.:

 model data editor 7 en

 • Go to a specific signal in the model.
-Find the desired signal, then double-click the row with that signal in the Path column.
-The model will be automatically centred in the middle of the workspace on that signal;
+Find the desired signal, then in the column Path double-click on the line with this signal.
+The model will be automatically centered in the middle of the workspace on this signal.;

-• Compile model.
-The button model data editor 4 Update model starts the model compilation process, thus updating the data in the application table, as not all changes to the model will be included at once.
-During compilation editing of parameters of signals is not available;
+• Compile the model.
+Button model data editor 4 Update model starts the compilation process of the model, thereby updating the data in the application table, since not all model changes get into it at once.
+Editing of signal parameters is not available during compilation.;

-• Sort data in the table.
-You can sort the contents alphabetically and by value (only for the columns Dimension and Calculation step) by clicking on the column name.
+• Sort the data in the table.
+You can sort the contents alphabetically and by value (for columns only Dimension and Calculation step) by clicking on the column name.

 You can also:

 • Show/hide columns.
-Click model data editor 5, select Show columns and the desired column name from the drop-down list:
+Click the button model data editor 5, select Show columns and the desired column name from the drop-down list:

 model data editor 6 en

-• Automatically scale the size of columns by double-clicking on the border between them;
+• Automatically scale the size of the columns by double-clicking on the border between them;

 • Open a context menu with functions applicable to all selected blocks and signals on the canvas.
-To do this, select several rows with the desired signals/blocks in the table using Shift+ЛКМ.
-Then right-click on one of the selected blocks on the canvas to open the context menu:
+To do this, select several rows with the necessary signals/blocks in the table using Shift+ЛКМ.
+Then right-click on one of the selected blocks on the canvas to open the context menu.:

 model data editor 7 en